 STRESS LESS AT WORK

-The focus of World Mental Health Day 2017 is to promote mental health in the workplace.
-Depression and anxiety disorders are common mental health issues that have an impact on our ability to work, and to be productive in our roles.
-Work is good for mental health, however, a negative environment can inmpact your wellbeing significantly.
-This could have a big impact on you as an individual.
-The estimated cost to the global economy is US$ 1 trillion per year in lost productivity.
+Work is generally considered to be good for mental health, however, a negative environment can impact your wellbeing significantly.
+This can have a big impact on you as an individual and the estimated cost to the global economy is US$ 1 trillion per year in lost productivity.

 Stress is key to your survival and can be beneficial in helping you to get things done.
 Yet too much can be detrimental - severely decreasing the quality of your health, relationships, work, and negatively impacting your overall well-being.